codingMustache/codingMustache/README.md

 ## Joke of the Day

-I just broke my guitar.
-It's okay, I won't fret
+Don't trust atoms.
+They make up everything.

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. Connection Layer
+ 1. GIMP
- 2. Physical Layer
+ 2. Paint.NET
- 3. Transport Layer
+ 3. Inkscape
- 4. Application Layer
+ 4. Adobe Photoshop

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  Inkscape
 </details>